Entity-ENT/entity-workshop-BE/README.md

 $ npm install --force
 ```

+Make sure you have the right configuration in `config/config.yaml` - `config.yaml.sample` can be used as reference.

 ### Certificate generation
 You need to have a certificate in place to start the server.
 You can generate one using `openssl` and the following
 commands: